johnnyreilly/typescript-go-considered-brilliant/README.md

 Where John works, at Investec, there are many engineers who use VS Code, and spend part of their engineering life writing TypeScript and JavaScript.
 All those engineers will benefit from a snappier development experience.
 When they open up a project in VS Code, the time taken for the language service to wake up will drop dramatically.
 As they refactor their code, the experience will be faster.
 The "time to red squiggly line" metric will decrease.
 And that's a good thing.

-As a consequence, engineers should be incrementally more effective, given that there are less pauses in their workflow.
+As a consequence, engineers should be incrementally more effective, given that there are fewer pauses in their workflow.

 The same incremental gain applies to builds.
 As our engineers build applications, they run TypeScript builds on their machines and in a Continuous Integration context.
 These will all be faster than they were before.
 We'll continually experience a performance improvement which is a benefit.